Aditi-Gajurel/Aditi-Gajurel.github.io/_posts/2021-09-10-polynomial-curve-fitting.md

 category: articles
 ---
 Polynomial Curve Fitting is an example of Regression, a supervised machine learning algorithm.
-- __End Goal of Curve Fitting__: We observe a real-valued input variable, __x__, and we intend to predict the target variable, __t__.
-Polynomial Curve fitting is a generalized term; curve fitting with various input variables, __x__, __y__, and many more.
+- __End Goal of Curve Fitting__: We observe a real-valued input variable,  𝑥 , and we intend to predict the target variable,  𝑡 .
+Polynomial Curve fitting is a generalized term; curve fitting with various input variables,  𝑥 ,  𝑦 , and many more.

 We will see curve fitting on a synthetic dataset.

-For the synthetic dataset, we will generate the data points from a function sin2pix with some random normal noise included.
+For the synthetic dataset, we will generate the data points from a function  sin2𝜋𝑥  with some random normal noise included.

 ```